-- Usually, fruit trees that are grown from seeds may not produce fruit that are edible or may not bear fruit for many years (7 to 12).
-This technique is a form of cloning of original mother fruit tree that is known to be a good producer.
-It is a way of circumventing the loss of time you need to wait before getting any fruits from your tree. - This horticultural technique consists in splicing together a stem with buds to a stem with roots, so that they continue their growth together and form a new plant.
+- Fruit trees that are grown from seeds may not produce edible fruit for many years (7 to 12).
+This cloning of original mother fruit tree that is known to be a good producer.
+It is a way of circumventing the wait before getting any fruits from your tree. - This horticultural technique consists in splicing together a stem with buds to a stem with roots, so that they continue their growth together and form a new plant.
 The upper part of the combined plant is called a scion while the lower part is called the rootstock.
-The success of this grafting requires to line up the conductive tissues within the plant (cambium layer, which is a one or two cell wide thin greenish layer just inside the bark) in close enough proximity so that the cambium can make a connection between the two parts.
+The success of requires the conductive tissues to line up within the plant (cambium layer, which is a one or two cell wide thin greenish layer just inside the bark) in close enough proximity that the cambium can make a connection between the two parts.
 Then, it will enable the buds on the scion to resume growth.